Logo

 Michael Oher was a state runner-up in the discus as a senior.

-Michael Oher raised his 0.76 grade point average to a 2.52 GPA by the end of his senior year so he could attend a Division I school, by enrolling in some 10-day online courses from Brigham Young University.
+Michael Oher raised his 0.76 grade point average to a 2.52 GPA by the end of his senior year so he could attend a Division I school, by enrolling in 10-day online courses from Brigham Young University.

 That difficulty was corrected by graduation, when Michael Oher completed online classes through Brigham Young University.